-The pre-draft process also included a public 'drop-in' event held on Wednesday 12th October 2022 at the were received from residents, service providers, local community groups, interested parties and elected representatives.
+The pre-draft process also included a public 'drop-in' event held on Wednesday 12th October 2022 at the Glenroyal Hotel in Maynooth.
+A total of 64 submissions were received from residents, service providers, local community groups, interested parties and elected representatives.
 These submissions have been taken into consideration during the formulation of this Joint Plan.